Local & Legendary: Maine in the Civil War project

-- Extensive instruction from MHC staff in how to plan, organize, and carry out your community's "One Story" activities, including assistance with choosing a text and identifying non-traditional populations to include in the project.
+- Extensive instruction from MHC staff in how to plan, organize, and carry out the community's "One Book" activities, including assistance with choosing a text and identifying non-traditional populations to include in the project.

-- An experienced MHC discussion facilitator to lead a series of "One Story" discussions in your community.
+- An experienced MHC discussion facilitator to lead a series of "One Book" discussions in the community.

 - Assistance in designing and hosting a celebration event at the end of the project.

-- A customized Theatre of Ideas production based on some aspect of the Civil War history of your community.
+- A customized Theatre of Ideas production based on some aspect of the Civil War history of the community.

-- Substantial readings, manuals, and other resources to help guide your team through the project year and learn more about the Civil War era.
-A deadline-driven timeline of project activities will also be provided to the team.
+- Substantial readings, manuals, and other resources to help guide the team through the project year and learn more about the Civil War era.
+A deadline-driven timeline of project activities was also provided to the team.

-Work in each local community will be planned and coordinated by a local planning team, the group that should submit its community's application.
-Each planning team should include at least one representative from a local library, historical organization, and educational institution.
-The planning team may also include students.
-Each team will designate a team coordinator to serve as its local point person and to help coordinate project activities.
-The planning team will meet monthly, often with MHC and/or MHS staff in attendance, to coordinate project activities, monitor progress, and discuss opportunities and issues that arise, and to facilitate communication with MHC and MHS.
-Maine Historical and Maine Humanities staff will help teams organize their work, identify specific project tasks, set priorities, define specific roles and responsibilities for team members and other local participants, and assist in all phases of the project.
-We anticipate that each team will be organized a little differently, and reflect the particular interests, needs, talents, and temperaments of its community.
+Work in each local community was planned and coordinated by a local planning team.
+Each planning team included at least one representative from a local library, historical organization, and educational institution.
+Each team designated a team coordinator to serve as its local point person and to help coordinate project activities.
+The planning team met monthly, often with MHC and/or MHS staff in attendance, to coordinate project activities, monitor progress, and facilitate communication with MHC and MHS.
+Maine Historical and Maine Humanities staff helped teams organize their work, identify specific project tasks, set priorities, define specific roles and responsibilities for team members and other local participants, and assisted in all phases of the project.

-There will be many opportunities for additional members of each community to get involved and contribute.
-The planning team, in fact, should form the nucleus of a larger team of local participants—historical society members, teachers, students, librarians, retirees, service club members, civically-engaged individuals, and other volunteers—who will contribute to the project in a variety of ways according to their time, interest, and ability.
-Some of these opportunities might include mentoring students, helping with research, sharing information and knowledge, organizing events, handling publicity, leading extension activities, transcribing documents, scanning photographs, writing, editing, or participating in interviews.
+The planning team formed the nucleus of a larger group of local participants—historical society members, teachers, students, librarians, retirees, and other volunteers—who contributed to the project in a variety of ways according to their time, interest, and ability.

 Benefits of Participation

-Participating in Maine in the Civil War can help your community to:
+Participating in Maine in the Civil War helped communities to:

 - Develop or fine-tune approaches, relationships, programs, and skills that will help leaders and staff of local cultural and community organizations become vibrant 21st century institutions.

-- Develop and strengthen relationships within your community by finding common cause, sharing resources, planning and implementing projects effectively, and gaining practical experience working together.
+- Develop and strengthen relationships within the community by finding common cause, sharing resources, planning and implementing projects effectively, and gaining practical experience working together.

 - Provide a model for how other communities can explore and understand their historical experience.

-- Larissa Vigue Picard at Maine Historical Society, firstname.lastname@example.org or 774-1822
+For More Information on the project, contact Larissa Vigue Picard at Maine Historical Society, firstname.lastname@example.org or 774-1822 x215.

 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.